Katona-Peter/mental-health-awareness/README.md

     main
     footer

-For elaboration of webpage there are used HTML and CSS element.
+For elaboration of webpage there are used HTML and CSS elements and Bootstrap toolkit.
 The development is carried out in VS Code IDE.
 The repositories are stored in GitHub.